Painful intelligence: What AI can tell us about human suffering: Emptying the mind and reducing simulation

 In the framework of our \eqsuff, we can formulate a more computational viewpoint.
 Reward loss is computed every time a simulation, whether in terms of replay or planning, is conducted in the brain.
-A reduction of thinking should reduce mental pain since such simulation of frustration or reward loss is reduced.
-In fact, in our \eqsuff\ on page~\pageref{suffeq} we have the term ``how many times it is perceived or simulated'' which gives the number of times the reward loss is computed.
+A reduction of thinking should reduce suffering since such simulation of frustration or reward loss is reduced.
+In fact, in our \eqsuff\ on page~\pageref{suffeq} we have the term ``number of times [the reward loss] is simulated'' which gives the number of times the reward loss is computed (after adding one to this number, due to the initial actual perception).
 Reducing mental simulation will reduce this term, and thus suffering.
 Reducing mental simulation will, for example, reduce rumination over past errors, simulation of future threats to the person, as well as judgements related to self-esteem, which are some of the most important sources of suffering.\footnote{A problem with this logic, which we already partly saw in Chapter~\ref{replay.ch}, is that it is not clear why simulation of positive experiences would not cancel the effect of simulating negative experiences.
 Somehow, it seems that negative experiences are stronger in this case.
 It is possible that this only holds for some people whose thinking just happens to be more often negative than positive, and it is those people whose mood is most improved by meditation.
-Or, it could be that due to some evolutionary reasons, that is the case for the vast majority of humans: \citet{baumeister2001bad} reviews a great number of results leading to the conclusion that ``bad is stronger than good'' as far as the emotional effects of life events are concerned.
-The case of rumination was treated in Chapter~\ref{replay.ch}.}
+Or, it could be that due to some evolutionary reasons, this is the case for the vast majority of humans: \citet{baumeister2001bad} reviews a great number of results leading to the conclusion that ``bad is stronger than good'' as far as the emotional effects of life events are concerned.
+(The important case of rumination was treated in Chapter~\ref{replay.ch}).
+Interestingly, Plutarch proposed a training method to reduce future-oriented wandering thoughts by recalling good things that have happened to you in the past (\textit{On the Tranquillity of the Mind}, 14).
+At the same time, he also recommends cherishing things you have right now, thus making a clear connection to gratitude exercises discussed in Chapter~\ref{attitude.ch}.
+Thus, it seems to be possible to engage in thinking that is not very different from wandering thoughts, but deliberately optimizing the contents can make the effects positive. }

 {mental simulation|see{simulation}}